Special Education: When Parents and Schools Disagree

 Who Can Ask for a Hearing?

-Parents and adult students can ask for a "due process hearing" if they disagree with:
+A parent or adult student can ask for a due process hearing if they disagree with:

-- the IEP Team’s determination of the student’s eligibility for services
+The IEP Team’s determination of the student’s eligibility for special education services,

 The school must request a due process hearing if:

-- it wants to place your child in an IAES (Interim Alternative Education Setting) because it believes your child is a danger to self or others, or
+It wants to place your child in an (Interim Alternative Education Setting) because it believes your child is a danger to self or others, or

-- it denies your request for an IEE (Independent Educational Evaluation)
+It denies your request for an (Independent Educational Evaluation)

 The school can (but does not have to) file a request for due process hearing if you refuse to consent to evaluations of your child.
 The school can ask the hearing officer to order the evaluations.

-- the school withheld information from the parent that should have been given to the parent
+the school did not give information to the parent that should have been given to the parent

-To file a "due process hearing" request, get a hearing request form from the DOE and fill it out.
-Send your completed form to the DOE and send a copy to the school.
-Keep a copy of your request.
+To file a "due process hearing" request, get a Hearing Request form from the Department of Education and fill it out.
+(Found here: http://www.maine.gov/doe/specialed/forms/hearing-req.pdf) Send your completed form to the Department of Education and send a copy to the school.
+Make sure to keep a copy for yourself.
 If the school files a due process hearing request, it must send you a copy.

 The request must be clear and must include:

-- the name and address of your child
+the name and address of your child or adult student,

 The hearing will only address the issues that are written in the request, so be sure to include all the issues in your request.

-- the opposing party agrees and is given a chance to hold a "resolution meeting," or
+the other party agrees and is given a chance to hold a "resolution meeting," or

-the hearing officer authorizes a new request
+the hearing officer allows a new request to be submitted

 If you file a due process hearing request, the school has 10 calendar days from when it gets the request to send you its written response.
 The response must state:

-If you do not go to the dispute resolution meeting, the school can ask the hearing officer to dismiss your case.
+If the parent does not attend the dispute resolution meeting, the school can ask the hearing officer to dismiss your case.
 If the case is dismissed, the hearing will not happen.

 The resolution meeting does not need to happen if: